MicrosoftDocs/dynamics365smb-docs/business-central/inventory-WMS-reports.md

 > [!NOTE]
 > Some printers and barcode/QR code formats require a specific implementation.
 You might need to upload a different Word template or clone the report to create your own customized version.
+>
+> Check with suppliers of equipment how to print MS Word documents.

 ## Explore inventory reports with Report Explorer